Do you know where your food comes from?

 Progress has always been part of farming, whether farmers are adapting to changing weather or consumer demands.
 It’s not surprising then that farming technology has continuously progressed, too, and it’s showing no signs of stopping.

-Scientists and engineers are working on even more technologies to improve agriculture, like creating vertical farms and using cow manure to create energy.
+Scientists and engineers are working on even more technologies to improve agriculture, like creating vertical farms and producing self-driving tractors to save time and money.
 With all this innovation, it’s impossible to predict exactly where farming technology will take us in the future.